devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 aws ec2 run-instances --image-id ami-0080e4c5bc078760e --instance-type t1.micro --subnet-id "subnet-xx" --security-group-ids "sg-xx" --region us-east-1 --key-name "keyname-xx" --tag-specifications 'ResourceType=instance,Tags=[{Key="Name",Value="ProdOnPrem"},{Key="Environment",Value="Prod"}]'
 ```

-6.Build the MOCK on-premise development instance using the following cli command:
+6.Build the MOCK on-premises development instance using the following cli command:
 >**IMPORTANT:** We are not assigning an Instance Profile as these instances will mock our hybrid servers. **Please use your own key-pair**.

 >**Note:** Replace "subnet-xx" with the PublicSubnet1 ID, "sg-xx" with the InstanceSecurityGroup ID and "keyname-xx" with the key pair name from your scratch pad.